OsmanArshid/25100320_Assign3/README.md

 ## Features

 - **2D Sprite Gameplay:** Navigate through one of the smallest 2D level with simple and intuitive controls.
-- **Jump and Shoot Mechanics:** Player can jump over obstacles and shoot round colorful bullets for no reason.
+- **Jump and Shoot Mechanics:** Player can jump over obstacles and shoot around colorful bullets for no reason.
-- **Keyboard Controls:** Designed for easy use with common keyboard inputs.
+- **Keyboard Controls:** Designed with common keyboard inputs for easy use.

 ---